 What is the Backlog

-First we need to get clarity on definition, because the word “backlog” sometimes carries baggage.
+First, we need to get clarity on the definition, because the word “backlog” sometimes carries baggage.

 The marketing backlog is simply the team’s prioritized list of upcoming work.
 It’s NOT where extra work gets parked.